 "First, the impact of the introduction of this novel program in the United States is of interest in its own right," the study said.
 "Second, local adaptations of this program are now broadcast in some 140 countries around the world, making the question of 'Sesame Street's' impact a question of current and global interest, as well.
 Third, additional evidence on the impact of Sesame Street can also inform a discussion regarding the potential ability of television to have a positive impact on society."

-As for more on those results, the data indicated positive effects for boys and girls, with larger point estimates for boys.
+The data indicated positive effects for boys and girls, with larger point estimates for boys.

 And again, you have to consider the time period.
 The researchers were looking at when the show first came out, saying that by January of 1970, more than 5 million households tuned in to a typical episode.